How to disable driver signature enforcement on Windows 10

 When you no longer need to install drivers, you can use the same instructions to disable the Windows 10 test mode, but on step 3, make sure to use this command bcdedit /set testsigning off and then reboot the device.

-If, while enabling test mode, you receive a message about your device having Secure Boot enabled, then it’s best to use the approach using the Settings app, as shown above.
+If, while enabling test mode, you receive a message indicating that your device has Secure Boot enabled, it’s best to use the approach shown in the Settings app, as above.

 Disable signature enforcement permanently

-To disable driver signature enforcement permanently on Windows 10, use these steps:
+To disable driver signature enforcement permanently on Windows 10, follow these steps:

 1. Open Start.